philFernandez/rmind/README.md

 (tastefully of course :wink:).
 Taskwarrior is great, and I will continue to use it for keeping track of structured tasks, but IMHO it isn't ideal for keeping track of random ideas for future reference.
 Thats why I made `rmind`.
-As a person who spends *allot* of time in a terminal, I wanted a place to store my ideas quickly without having to take my hands off the keyboard, and without needing to open another application, while also having something that's powerful and nice to look at. `rmind` is my solution to that problem.
+As a person who spends *a lot* of time in a terminal, I wanted a place to store my ideas quickly without having to take my hands off the keyboard, and without needing to open another application, while also having something that's powerful and nice to look at. `rmind` is my solution to that problem.